 Colorado: ELL Resources

-As of the 2012-13 school year, Colorado's schools were home to more than 114,000 English language learners (ELLs), which marks a 33% increase from the 2002-2003 school year (Migration Policy Institute, 2015).
-Currently, the most common five languages spoken by ELLs in Colorado are Spanish, Vietnamese, Arabic, Chinese, and Russian.
+As of 2019, Colorado's schools were home to more than 96,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Colorado have been Spanish, Arabic, Vietnamese, Chinese, and Russian.
+(U.S. Dept. of Education, National Center for Education Statistics)

 Colorado is a member of WIDA (World-Class Instructional Design and Assessment), fully adopting WIDA in 2013.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.